andris9/sewercide-ctf/SETUP.md

 The script will:

 1. Check for Docker installation
-2. Verify Deputy Docker image exists
+2. Build `deputy-ubuntu:24.04` image from Dockerfile.deputy (if not already built)
 3. Prompt for Deputy registry URL (defaults to https://deputy.ee-ng-cyber.ocr.cr14.net)
 4. Prompt for your API token (input is hidden)
 5. Create `~/.deputy/configuration.toml`